BawdyAnarchist/quBSD/Future_Development.md

 qb-stat - Change hardcoded to more flexible setup: config file, col selector, RAM/CPU/DISK colorize

+qb-create - for rootjails, should edit the rc.conf hostname

+qb-i3-launch - Intelligent resizing of display depending on dpi or xrandr resolution

 ### GENERAL / BEST PRACTICES / CLEANUP

 dispVM
 	- Add new class and boot practices
 	- vm-rc.local should use its IP address to get it's hostname from 0control ftp server
-		- This will require creating a new file in /usr/home/ftp/<IPaddr> on 0control
+		- This will require creating a new file in /home/ftp/<IPaddr> on 0control

 The test for exec.created modifying wg0, pf, and dhcp, should be if they're included/enabled in the jail's rc script